aid2e/boot-camp-2024/_sources/intro.md

 # Welcome to AID2E Boot Camp 2024

 This is the landing page for the AID2E Boot camp 2024 held from July 8 2024 to July 19 2024 at College of William & Mary.
+Working on the tutorials now

 ```{important}
 The week-1 lectures are scheduled to to take place at [1291 at Integrated Science Center (ISC) 540 landrum drive 23185](https://g.co/kgs/scy1jxD)